External Hard Drive Error: 6 Methods you can use to Fix it

 Running a few commands on Command Prompt should fix this issue

 Well, it is not the end of the world, as it can be easily fixed.
-And we will show you the steps to restore your hard drive in this detailed guide.
+This detailed guide will show you the steps to restore your hard drive.

 What causes fatal device hardware errors on an external hard drive?